zirui-song-18/documentation-website/_vector-search/performance-tuning-sparse.md

 ### Query after cold start

 If you just reboot OpenSearch service, there are no data in cache, so first hundreds of query requests could suffer from empty cache which leads to high query latency.
 To mitigate this "cold start" issue, you can call `warmup` API according to [Neural Search API]({{site.url}}{{site.baseurl}}/vector-search/api/neural/).
 This API will automatically load data from disk to cache, making sure the following query can have best performance.
-In contrast, you can also call `clear_cache` API to free memory usage.
+Meanwhile, you can also call `clear_cache` API to free memory usage.

 ### Force merge into one segment